-Maximum Fume Exposure GuidelineTM (MFEG)TM for this product (based on content of Manganese) is 0.2 mg/m3.
+Maximum Fume Exposure GuidelineTM (MFEG)TM for this product (based on content of Manganese) is 0.4 mg/m3.
 This exposure guideline is calculated using the most conservative value of the ACGIH TLV or OSHA PEL for the stated substance.
-If your local applicable exposure limits are lower than the ACGIH TLV or OSHA PEL for any of the metallic substances listed in Section 2 or 3 of this SDS, you must take that into consideration before utilizing or applying this guideline.

 Eye/face protection: Wear helmet or use face shield with filter lens shade number 12 or darker for open arc processes - or follow the recommendations as specified in ANSI Z49.1, Section 4, based on your process and settings.
 No specific lens shade recommendation for submerged arc or electroslag processes.
 Shield others by providing appropriate screens and flash goggles.

-Skin Protection
+Skin Protection Hand Protection:

-Hand Protection: Wear protective gloves.
+Wear protective gloves.
 Suitable gloves can be recommended by the glove supplier.